Skip to Content

 Alabama hosts over 190 mineral species all over the state.
 These minerals played an essential role in the state’s development.

-Some of the most important mineral deposits can be found in the Piedmont Upland region of Alabama.
+Some of the most important mineral deposits are in the Piedmont Upland region of Alabama.
 Most minerals are found in Chambers, Coosa, Randolph, Tallapoosa, Clay, Cleburne, and parts of the Elmore, Lee, and Chilton Counties.

-The Alabama state’s official mineral is hematite.
+The official mineral of Alabama is hematite.
 Check out the below table to see what minerals can be found in Alabama and where.

 Minerals Locations